 Consider your marketing and promotional activities early to ensure you attract positive attention and participants to your event.
 Who are the people you think would like to come to your event and how will you tell them about it?
 Social media is one of the best platforms for raising awareness of your events, post some images, tell a story, share some examples, and set up an event where people can register.
 Remember to ask friends and those in you network to Like, Share and comment on your social media posts.

 WLF has a Facebook Page where you can share your event and news.
 Remember to use the hashtag #wyndhamlearning and #wyndhamlearningfestival in your social media posts.WLF Facebook Page

-We have a range of WLF marketing images that will be used in 2022: The Festival organisers will be promoting the Festival events in a range of ways.
+There will be a range of WLF marketing images that you can use.
+The Festival organisers will be promoting the Festival events in a range of ways.